-Pension supplement: Paid if ordinarily residing in the Isle of Man, has paid at least 10 years of contributions in the Isle of Man, and is entitled to the basic state retirement pension.
+Pension supplement: Paid if ordinarily residing in the Isle of Man, has at least 10 years of paid contributions in the Isle of Man, and is entitled to the basic state retirement pension.

-State second pension (S2P): Age 65 (men) or age 62 (women, gradually rising to 65 by November 2018), with 30 years of paid or credited contributions.
-The retirement age (men and women) will gradually rise from age 65 to age 66 from 2019 to 2020.
-The earnings-related pension is based on contributions paid as an employed person on earnings between the lower and upper earnings limit in any tax year since April 1978.
+State second pension (S2P-earnings related): Age 65 (men) or age 63 (women, gradually rising to 65 by November 2018).
+The retirement age (men and women) will gradually rise from age 65 to age 66 from 2018 to 2020.
+The earnings-related pension is based on contributions paid as an employed person on earnings between the lower earnings limit and the upper accrual point in any tax year since April 1978.

-The annual lower earnings limit is £5,304.
+The annual lower earnings limit is £5,824.

-The annual upper earnings limit is £39,000.
+The annual upper accrual point is £40,040.

-The basic retirement pension is payable abroad, though annual increases according to changes in the cost of living are only paid if living in a country with a reciprocal agreement.
+The state second pension is payable abroad, though annual increases according to changes in the cost of living are only paid if living in a country with a reciprocal agreement.

-Old person's pension (noncontributory): Aged 80 or older and receiving less than 60% of the full basic state retirement pension.
+Old person's pension (noncontributory): Aged 80 or older as of April 6, 2016 and receiving less than 60% of the full basic state retirement pension.
 The insured must be ordinarily residing in the Isle of Man and must have lived in the Isle of Man or the United Kingdom for at least 10 years in any 20-year consecutive period after age 60.